dillonkearns/talks/safe-web-dev/safe-web-dev.md

 # **Style Elements Package**

-* Fully specify your layouts inline (no cascading, no indirection like rules applying to h1, children of table, etc.)
+* Fully specify your layouts inline
-  No separate DSL for classes, ids, stylesheets... they're just code, you can abstract them using the language features!
-Fully traceable and explicit, unlike CSS which is implicit…
+* No cascading, no indirection
+* Plain code, no separate DSL for classes, ids, stylesheets

 * If there is a layout problem, you know exactly where to look